UMN-Kernel-Object/ukoos/doc/tutorials/first-day.md

 git checkout tutorials/first-day
 ```

-Please note, do not run the `configure` script from the `tutorials/first-day` branch, it will make the following commands not work.
+Please note, do not run the `./configure` script from the `tutorials/first-day` branch, it will make the following commands not work.

 and rebuild
 ```shell